MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Results and discussion

 \subsection{The interacting fraction of AGNs}

-In the previous section we showed that dwarf-dwarf mergers can trigger AGNs, however this is not a complete view on the merger-AGN connection.
+In the previous section we showed that dwarf-dwarf mergers can trigger AGNs; however, this is not a complete view on the merger-AGN connection.
 We now combine our samples the other way around.
 Figure~\ref{fig:intfrac_AGNnon} shows the fractions of single galaxies (stage 0), pairs and early mergers (stages 1 and 2) and advanced mergers (stages 3-5) for the AGN and non-AGN samples, respectively.
 At first glance, it is fairly obvious that mergers are not the primary cause of AGN triggering, as they do not account for 90\% of the AGNs in our sample.
 Nevertheless, there seems to be a higher prevalence of advanced mergers in the AGN sample.
 This is confirmed by performing $\chi^{2}$-tests considering only advanced mergers, pairs and early mergers, and the combination; for which the results can be found in Table~\ref{tab:int_chisq}, including the effect size (calculated as the $\varphi$ coefficient), which measures how strong is the correlation between the categorical variables.
 Considering a typical significance level of 0.05, the p-values obtained indicate that the difference in advanced mergers fraction is statistically significant, while for pairs and early mergers is not.
 In all cases we have $\varphi$ values below 0.2, which indicates a weak effect size.
-We also derived the merger excess for each case, computed as the merger fraction in AGNs divided by that in non-AGN controls.
-These excess values we obtained are highly consistent with those found by \citet{LaMarca2024} and at higher redshift by \citet{Duan2024}.
-On the other hand, \citet{Kaviraj2019} found no merger excess in their dwarf galaxy AGN sample when compared to a control non-AGN sample, by selecting AGNs based on WISE infrared photometry.
-Similar results are reported by \citet{Bichanga2024}, who identified AGNs via SED fitting.
-Although the origin of these discrepancies is not entirely clear, it should be noted that the sample sizes of \citet{Kaviraj2019} and \citet{Bichanga2024} are considerably smaller ($\text{N}<900$) than those of \citet{LaMarca2024} ($\text{N}=69140$ for the lowest redshift bin), \citet{Duan2024} ($\text{N}=3330$), and this work.
-Additionally, considering the effect sizes we found, our results are not incompatible with those of \citet{Kaviraj2019} and \citet{Bichanga2024}.
-It is worth noting that the interaction fractions of the respective AGN samples vary considerably among these works.
-This is possibly in part due to the differences in stellar mass distribution range, and most likely due to the different AGN identification techniques, since the amount of detected AGNs varies considerably depending on the selected method \citep[e.g. see][]{CalderonCastillo2024}.
-More importantly, in the majority of cases, merger fractions in the AGN samples tend to be (well) below 0.5, indicating that most AGNs in dwarf galaxies are not triggered by merger events, meaning that secular processes are a more likely channel for AGN ignition.